dikshith-shetty/scratch-game/README.md

 * For each cell in matrix:

-    * Get standard probability list for that (row, column)
+    * Get a standard probability weight list for that cell (row, column) from config
-    * Generate random symbol based on weights
+    * Generate random symbol based on weightage for each symbol in the cell

 * Choose a random position

-    * Place exactly 1 bonus symbol from configured set using weighted randomness
+    * Place exactly 1 bonus symbol based on weighted randomness from the bonus probability weight from config

 ### Win Evaluation Algorithm

-* Used data-drive approach
+* Followed data-drive approach.
 * Created a Symbol count tracking map, cell list and stored the details in one matrix scan.
-* Iterate all win rules
+* Iterate all win rules.
 * For each rule:

-    * Check if symbol pattern matches based on "when"
+    * Check if a symbol pattern matches based on `when`.
-    * If match, store the matched rule
+    * If a match, store the matched rule.
-    * If multiple win rule match with the same rule **group** use the win rule having max multiplayer
+    * If multiple win rule matches with the same rule `group` use the win rule having max multiplayer with in that group.
-* Store matched rules
+* Store matched rules.
-* Calculated the total rewards using stored matched rules and symbol multiplier.
+* Calculate the total rewards using stored matched rules and symbol multiplier.

 ### Bonus Application Algorithm

 * Add the bonus to the total if there is a matched win rule.
 * Based on bonus symbol impact:
     * "multiply" → multiply reward
     * "extra" → add fixed bonus
     * "miss" → zero reward